COVID-19 Testing Frequently Asked Questions

 - Serologic tests look for antibodies to the COVID-19 virus in someone who was previously infected.

-Does it cost anything to get a test at a state-sponsored site?
+Does it cost anything to get a test?

 How long does it take to get test results?